A reader needs help getting his paycheck and his life back. Our guest expert Steve Rhode has the solution.

 The debt problem created by payday loans surrounds the granting of multiple payday loans or rolling old loans into new ones.
 It does not break a cycle of debt but instead makes it worse.
 The federal government and some states have suggested practices that would prevent this sort of business practice.
 For example, a 60-day cooling-off period between loans or a national database of payday loans so lender could know who has an open loan at the moment and not grant another.

 One option if you are struggling with one or two loans is to see if the payday company is a member of the Community Financial Services Association of America and then try to see if the company will offer you an EPP (Extended Payment Plan).
 Some states might limit or prohibit this.
-You can read this gut-wrenching story for more information.

 Quite frankly, often the least expensive and fastest way to get back onto a solid financial footing is to consider a fresh start and eliminate all of the debt through what is often the least expensive legal option: a consumer bankruptcy.